rahmani3101/Dart_Program/Stream.md

-streams are used for handling asynchronous data, such as handling a sequence of events or data over time.
+Streams are used for handling asynchronous data, such as handling a sequence of events or data over time.
 A stream can emit multiple values, and you can listen for those values asynchronously.

 Key Concepts: